tomcam/least-github-pages/docs/README.md

 Not covered are advanced topics such as using Git on the command line, custom themes, SEO, version control, and advanced features of GitHub-flavored Markdown.

+**If you find problems**

+If there's something missing, or you detect an error, please feel free to [file an issue](https://github.com/tomcam/least-github-pages/issues) or just email at `tomcampbell@gmail.com`.

 ## Table of contents

 This short GitHub Pages tutorial discusses: